LookLikeAName/posd2017/README.md

 Username and password is your student id, so your need to reset password first.
 ![Imgur](https://i.imgur.com/GoYBxXp.png)

-### Need a new repository
+### Create a new repository
 https://github.com/new

-Place this project to your own repository.
-Be careful not to overwrite the .git folder.
+Name your repository whatever you want, and place this project's file to your own repository(exclude .git folder).

 ### Add WebHook to repository